-Quick Answer: For 2026, choose Aiper if you want the smartest cordless cleaning — its flagship Scuba X1 ($1,199) pairs WavePath route planning with HydroComm through-water app connectivity for thorough floor, wall, and waterline scrubbing.
-Choose WYBOT if you want hands-off convenience and better value: the S2 Solar ($899) ships with a floating solar dock that recharges the robot between cleans, and WYBOT’s budget models undercut Aiper at the entry tier.
-Both are cordless, both climb walls, and both run independently of your pool pump — so the real decision is smart navigation and cleaning power (Aiper) versus solar self-charging and price (WYBOT).
+Quick Answer: For 2026, choose Aiper if you want the smartest cordless cleaning — the Scuba X1 ($949.99 MSRP, per Aiper) pairs WavePath 3.0 route planning with 6,600 GPH suction and app-based underwater connectivity for thorough floor, wall, and waterline scrubbing.
+Choose WYBOT if you want the most hands-off setup: the S2 Solar ($1,799.99 MSRP, per WYBOT) ships with a floating solar dock that recharges the robot between cleans, at nearly double the Scuba X1’s price.
+Both are cordless, both climb walls at this tier, and both run independently of your pool pump — so the real decision is Aiper’s lower price and navigation tech versus WYBOT’s solar self-charging convenience.

 Aiper and WYBOT are the two most-shopped cordless robotic pool cleaner brands of 2026.
 Unlike a cordless-vs-corded matchup, this is cordless-vs-cordless — both drop straight into the water with no cord or hose to tangle.
 The choice comes down to how each brand solves the two hard problems of a battery robot: navigating efficiently and staying charged.